Agriculture, Environment, and Biodiversity (AEB) Division

 - Biodiversity, Ecology, Evolution

-- An International UNESCO Water Center (ICIREWARD)
+- A UNESCO International Water Center (ICIREWARD)

 - A Foundation for Scientific Cooperation: One Science Montpellier

-- The Research Environmental Research Observatory (OSU OREME), which is part of the Observatories of the Sciences of the Universe at the National Institute of Sciences of the Universe (INSU) of the CNRS.
+- The Research Environmental Research Observatory (OSU OREME), which is part of the Observatories of the Sciences of the Universe at the National Institute of Sciences of the Universe of the CNRS.

 - A Convergences Institute for Digital Agriculture #DigitAg